Blog · By The Packaging Vista Team · June 23, 2026

 What is a typical US packaging lead time?

-Around 1–2 weeks after proof approval, versus 6–12 weeks to import.
+Around 1–2 weeks after proof approval for many runs, versus 6–12 weeks to import.
 Rush options shorten it further.

 Do US suppliers have high minimums?